heidisu/actor-invaders/README.md

 ![](img/game.gif)

+In this workshop we will complete a simplyfied version of the classic game Space Invader, as shown above.
+While we are making the game work, you will get experience with how Akka actors work, their lifecycle, how to change their behaviour, and different ways to send messages to other actors.

-In this workshop we will gradually complete the actors necessary to make the Space Invaders game work.
-The GUI part is already there, but it isn't doing anything yet.
-Our task will be to finish the game logic which uses a hierarchy of actors to manage updates and keep track of its state.
+The GUI part is already there, but it isn't doing anything yet, our task will be to finish the game logic which uses a hierarchy of actors to manage updates and keep track of the game state.

 ![The actor hierarchy](img/actor-hierarchy.png "The actor hierarchy")

 The game loop is driven by a scheduled message `Tick` which is sent to the main `Game`actor 20 times pr second, and `Game`'s main task is to send a `GameStateDto`to the `GUI`.